alexprotsenko/sql-server-samples/samples/manage/sql-assessment-api/ConfigurationJSONSpecification.md

 ## `rules`

-Rule is a unit of assessment that represents a best practice, policy, or
+Rule is a unit of assessment that represents a best practice, policy, or reqiured configuration.